 Unlike investment banking, exit opportunities are not a major reason to go into private equity because PE itself is viewed as an exit opportunity.

-Although there some debate about what the world’s biggest and “best” private equity funds, ten of the world’s biggest private equity funds, according to assets under management (AUM), are as follows:
+Although there is always some debate about the world’s “best” private equity funds, ten of the world’s biggest private equity funds, according to assets under management (AUM), are as follows:

-Here’s what a “typical” career progression would look like at a mid-sized-to-large private equity firm based in New York City, including estimates for base salaries and total compensation (i.e. base salary + annual bonus + “carry” or profit share):
+Here’s what a “typical” career progression might look like at a mid-sized-to-large private equity firm based in New York City, including estimates for total compensation (i.e., base salary + annual bonus + “carry” or profit share) in USD:

 At smaller firms, more Associates come from middle-market and even boutique banks; some management consultants and Big 4 and corporate development professionals also get in.

-That’s why many aspiring PE analysts invest in specialized courses and training to help them get noticed, get hired, and get promoted.
+That’s why many aspiring private equity professionals invest in specialized courses and training to help them get noticed, get hired, and get promoted.

-Some of the relevant courses offered by Mergers & Inquisitions and Breaking Into Wall Street that apply to private equity include:
+Some of the courses offered by Mergers & Inquisitions and Breaking Into Wall Street that apply to private equity include: